lmc-eu/steward/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/lmc/steward.svg?style=flat-square)](https://packagist.org/packages/lmc/steward)
 [![License](https://img.shields.io/packagist/l/lmc/steward.svg?style=flat-square)](https://packagist.org/packages/lmc/steward)

-Steward is set of libraries made to simplify writing and running robust functional system tests in [PHPUnit](https://phpunit.de/) using [Selenium WebDriver](http://www.seleniumhq.org/).
+Steward is a set of libraries made to simplify writing and running robust functional system tests in [PHPUnit](https://phpunit.de/) using [Selenium WebDriver](http://www.seleniumhq.org/).

 ## What's great about Steward?
-- It allows you to start writing complex test cases in a minute.
+- It allows you to start writing complex test cases in a minute
-- It makes a lot of work for you: download and install Selenium server with one command; set-up browser of your choice; automatically take a screenshot on failed assertion; produce test results in JUnit format (easily processable e.g. by Jenkins and other tools) and more.
+- It performs a lot of work for you:
+   - downloads and installs Selenium server with one command
+   - sets-up browser of your choice
+   - automatically takes a screenshot on failed assertions
+   - produces test results in JUnit format (easily processable e.g. by Jenkins and other tools)
+   - and more...
-- Your tests are run in a parallel, so the bottleneck is just the amount of Selenium nodes you start simultaneously.
+- Tests are run in parallel, so the only bottleneck is the number of Selenium nodes you start simultaneously
-- Simple syntax sugar layer on top of default [WebDriver commands](https://github.com/facebook/php-webdriver/wiki/Example-command-reference) can help you shorten your tests and make them more readable.
+- Simple syntax sugar layer on top of default [WebDriver commands](https://github.com/facebook/php-webdriver/wiki/Example-command-reference) helps shorten your tests and improve readability
 - If you already use PHP, you don't have to learn a new language to write functional tests.
-Moreover, if you are familiar with unit tests and PHPUnit, you know it all.
+Moreover, if you are familiar with unit tests and PHPUnit, you know it all
-- Allows you to plan tests dependencies - need to wait 2 minutes until some event gets through your message queue so you could test the result?
+- Allows you to plan test dependencies
+   - Ex. need to wait 2 minutes until some event gets through your message queue before testing the result?
 No problem!
-The order of tests is even optimized to minimize the total execution time.
+The order of tests is optimized to minimize the total execution time
-- Status of the tests could be clearly watched during tests execution, so you will easily know how many tests were already finished and what was their result.
+- Status of tests can be clearly watched during test execution, so you will easily know how many tests have finished and what their results are
-- You can extend it easily by e.g. registering custom events to EventDispatcher.
-Thus you can, for example, add custom configuration options or change parameters passed to child PHPUnit processes.
+- You can extend Steward easily by registering custom events to EventDispatcher.
+   - Ex. you can add custom configuration options or change parameters passed to child PHPUnit processes
-- Cloud services like [Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/) or [TestingBot](https://testingbot.com/) are fully integrated, giving you a possibility to run tests with even less setup and without own infrastructure.
+- Cloud services like [Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/) or [TestingBot](https://testingbot.com/) are fully integrated giving you a chance to run tests with less setup and without your own infrastructure
-- It is field tested - we use it daily in [our company](https://www.lmc.eu/english) to maintain quality of our various products thanks to hundreds of test-cases.
-The library itself is also extensively covered with unit tests.
+- Steward is field tested - we use it daily in [our company](https://www.lmc.eu/english) to maintain the quality of our products thanks to hundreds of test-cases
+   - the library itself is also extensively covered by unit tests
-- Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is well known and widely used testing framework and [Symfony Console](http://symfony.com/doc/current/components/console.html) is industry standard for PHP CLI applications.
+- Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is a well known and widely used testing framework, and [Symfony Console](http://symfony.com/doc/current/components/console.html) is industry standard for PHP CLI applications

 ## Example usage
 To see how to use and extend Steward, have a look at our [example project](https://github.com/lmc-eu/steward-example).

 ## Changelog
-For latest changes see [CHANGELOG.md](CHANGELOG.md) file.
+For the latest changes see the [CHANGELOG.md](CHANGELOG.md) file.
 We follow [Semantic Versioning](http://semver.org/).

 ## Getting started
 ### 1. Install Steward
 For most cases we recommend having functional tests in the same repository as your application but in a separate folder.
-So let's suggest we put them in `selenium-tests/` directory.
+We suggest putting them in a `selenium-tests/` directory.

-**In this directory** then simply install Steward:
+**In this directory**, simply install Steward with the following command:

 ```sh
 $ composer require lmc/steward
 ```

-Note you will need to have [Composer](https://getcomposer.org/) installed to do this.
+**Note:** you will need to have [Composer](https://getcomposer.org/) installed to do this.

-### 2. Download Selenium server and browser driver
+### 2. Download Selenium Server and browser drivers
-You can download and run Selenium standalone server and the browser locally right on your computer.
+You can download and run Selenium Standalone Server with the test browser opening locally right on your computer.
-Another possibility is to [start Selenium server + browser inside Docker container][wiki-docker].
+Another possibility is to [start Selenium Server and test browser inside a Docker container][wiki-docker].

-To run Selenium locally:
+####To run Selenium locally:

-#### Get Selenium standalone server
+#### Get Selenium Standalone Server
 You need to download Selenium server so it can execute commands in the specified browser.
 In the root directory of your tests (e.g. `selenium-tests/`)  simply run: